BIATeam/BIADocs/versioned_docs/version-V4/40-DeveloperGuide/180-CustomIcons.md

 ## How ?

 You will first need an icon (preferably square sized).
 In this example I'll use an svg icon but it works with most image format.
+It is recommanded to use SVG for the scalability.
+You can convert img to svg using external sites like https://png2svg.com/fr/.
 That icon will be stored in the assets of the application (In this example in assets/img).

 You can then either add a css class for each of your icons in the _app-custom-theme.scss or create a new dedicated file for all your custom icons.
 If you create a new file, include it in your angular.json "styles" section.